razorpay/blade/packages/blade/src/components/Popover/tour-thoughts.md

 ### Conclusion

 Now with all the above points, I think it's better if we think of exposing a Tour component which will maintain the state/logic/steps/flows for consumers with a clean API.

+Something similar to [`react/tour`](https://reactour.vercel.app/tour) API.

+This will also mean we can maintain a consistency between web & native API.
+Otherwise consumers will have vastly different abstraction for web & native.